expectedparrot/edsl/docs/survey_builder.rst

 --------

 Survey Builder is a web-based application for constructing and launching surveys that can be administered to humans and/or AI agents.
-It is fully integrated with EDSL and the Coop, allowing you to access survey contents, agents, and results directly from the Coop.
+It is fully integrated with EDSL and the Coop, allowing you to access survey contents, agents and results directly from the Coop.

+*Survey Builder* is currently in beta and available to users who have activated beta features on the Coop.

 Features
 --------

-- **Survey creation**: Build surveys with a variety of question types, including multiple choice, text, and file upload.
+- **Survey creation**: Select from a variety of question types to build surveys, such as multiple choice, free text, linear scale and others.
-- **Agent selection**: Import or create AI agents to respond to survey questions.
+- **Agent selection**: Design AI agents with relevant traits to respond to survey questions.
-- **Scenario parameterization**: Create scenarios from external data sources to dynamically parameterize survey questions.
+- **Using data**: Import data to dynamically parameterize survey questions.
 - **Survey deployment**: Launch surveys for human and AI respondents.
 - **Results analysis**: Access and analyze survey results with built-in tools.
 - **Coop integration**: Store and share survey contents, agents, and results on the Coop.